Ensono/amido.github.io/docs/getting_started_dev_java.md

    The second is for Azure **ApplicationInsights**, which is used for logging purposes.

-   Note: For local environments use the Cosmos DB emulator (CosmosDB Emulator has a known fixed key)
+   Note: For local environments you can use the [Cosmos DB emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21) (CosmosDB Emulator has a known fixed key).
         For ApplicationInsights, modify the application so that it doesn't fail to startup if it can't access AI, and simply log to the terminal instead).